Sindoor (1987 film): Plot

-Again a flashback.
-After leaving his home, Laxmi came to Pune to meet her friend Sunita, the only photograph is shown in the movie).
+Again, a flashback.
+After leaving his home, Laxmi came to Pune to meet her friend Sunita, the only photograph shown in the movie).
 On the way, she saves a little girl named Lalita from an accident.
 Prem Kapoor is the girl's father.
 He thanks Laxmi and wants to drive her home.
 Here, she tells him about her friend Sunita.
-Prem informs her that he is Sunita's husband and about her death, shows her Sunita's photograph in his room with a garland over it signifying her death.
-He requests Laxmi to stay at least for a day as its Lalita's birthday the next day and act like her mother as Lalita is a heart patient and she doesn't know about her mother's death.
-To which she initially disagrees, but finally acts like her mother.
+Prem informs her that he is Sunita's husband and, about her death, shows her Sunita's photograph in his room with a garland over it, signifying her death.
+He requests Laxmi to stay at least for a day as it is Lalita's birthday the next day and act like her mother as Lalita is a heart patient and she doesn't know about her mother's death.
+To which she initially disagrees with but finally acts like her mother.
 On the night of her birthday, Lalita is kidnapped by Shera, Prem's stepbrother.
 He asks for all of Prem's properties as a ransom.
-Prem agrees, but is stabbed by Shera while saving Lalita.
+Prem agrees but is stabbed by Shera while saving Lalita.
 Shera is imprisoned.
-While taking his last breaths, he requests that Laxmi take care of and bring up Lalita as her own child.
+While taking his last breaths, he requests that Laxmi take care of and bring up Lalita as her child.
 To spare Lalita from any shock and not letting her know that she isn't her mother, Laxmi acquires widow's getup.
 The story is again back to the present.
 Vijay apologizes to Laxmi for misunderstanding her twice.